How much does it cost to replace windows?Get a free quote now

 If damage is only minor, your window can be repaired.
 Broken fittings such as hinges, locks, handles, and seals can be replaced without installing a new window.
 You may only need to replace the window glass or repair the timber frame in some cases.
 Before you decide to replace a sash window, you can contact a handyman to have it repaired.

-Choosing to replace your windows instead of repairing them is necessary if they have rotten or damaged frames, they let in cold air, or they're too difficult to open and close.
+Choosing to replace your windows instead of repairing them is necessary if they have rotten or damaged frames, let in cold air, or are too difficult to open and close.
 Whether you’re replacing one window or all of them, let us know what you need, and we’ll connect you to an installer who’ll get the job done.

 Find window replacement contractors, fastPost a task

 It's free and takes only a minute.